H20rj/random-python/Stats/statsCalc/README.md

 1.  **Run the main script:**

-    bash

-    Copy code

-    `python statsCalc.py`
+        python statsCalc.py

 2.  **Input your data:**

     -   If it's the first time running the script, a `stats.txt` file will be created.

 -   Open `stats.txt` and follow the instructions:

     -   Enter your list of numbers separated by commas on the second line.

     Example:

         Input list of numbers separated by a comma (a, b, c, d,...) below, and then run statsCalc.py: